Introduction to products

 Note that the device cloud charges begin when the devices comes online the first time.
 If you only flash the device by JTAG/SWD or USB and do not allow it to connect to the cloud, you can program it without starting device cloud billing.

-In addition to being part of the product, devices typically need to be claimed to an account.
-For cellular products, it is common to create a single account that all devices are claimed to.
-It's also possible to use two-legged shadow customers, for both cellular and Wi-Fi devices.
+In addition to being part of the product, developer devices typically need to be claimed to an account.

 A product device can be claimed to any team member of a product using the Particle Cloud API after the device has been imported to the product.
 It does not need to be online for claiming.

-For Wi-Fi devices, you will typically need to use a mobile app and the Photon/P1 Setup Library to set the Wi-Fi credentials, and this provides a convenient way to claim devices at the same time.
+For Gen 2 Wi-Fi devices (P1 and Photon), you will typically need to use a mobile app and the Photon/P1 Setup Library to set the Wi-Fi credentials, and this provides a convenient way to claim devices at the same time.